athenarc/schema/README.md

 kubectl -n schema exec -it <schema-pod-id> psql -h postgres.schema.svc.cluster.local -U <your-db-username> -d <your-db-name> -f /app/web/schema/database_schema/schema_db.sql
 ```

+After all steps have been completed the app should be running as expected.
+By default a superadministrator account is created and you can login using "superadmin" as username and password.
+Please change it as soon as possible after logging in.

 ## Installing on a machine